 - wrote essays in on-line journals that analyzed their readings, classes, and experiences

-- came away with a better understanding of the American past!
+- came away with a deeper understanding of the American past

 - had lots of fun!

 - made new friends who shared their passion for history and learning

 - experienced a taste of living on a college campus